DaoCloud/DaoCloud-docs/docs/en/docs/kairship/05workload/image.md

   - toc
 ---

-# Create a multicloud workload through the form
+# Create a multicloud workload via form

-## Steps

 Follow the steps below to create a stateless load (Deployment).